jliu1235/Data_Science_in_Python_Projects/README.md

-# learngit
+# This repository is used to store the projects done by Python language .
-This repository is used to store all the study materials .
+# The first one is about the "Data Collection & Preparation" task
-Everything is new to me and I feel excited about learning how to use github.
-I think the first footprint is quite important for me.
-So I call this "landmark".
+# The second one is "Text Classification" task